 The respondent, a 26-year-old man from Tunisia, crossed to Greece from Turkey via the Evros River with 13 other people.
 The group included men and women between the ages of 19 and 50 from Syria, Tunisia, Morocco, and Palestine.

 After arriving in Greece, they walked for two days, sleeping by day and walking by night; the respondent recalled:

 “We found a road; it wasn’t a paved road, it was unpaved, and is probably used by the Greek patrol to control the border.
 We walked, then we had to cross over a railway, then we found a short fence.
 We opened it and we entered the forest—when we got to the forest we were apprehended.”

-The group was loaded into the van and driven about 8-12 minutes to the detention centre.
+The group was loaded into the van and driven about 8-12 minutes to, as the respondent described, the detention centre.
 During the drive, the respondent explained: